Greece, euro zone agree four-month loan extension, avert crunch

 Irish Finance Minister Michael Noonan voiced caution, telling reporters: "It's an important first step that we hope will lead to a successful second step on Monday night/Tuesday morning, but then of course there's a third step with ratifications in parliament."

-With the 240 billion euro (178 billion pounds) EU/IMF bailout programme due to expire in little more than a week, Tsipras had requested a six-month extension of a loan agreement but Germany and its allies objected to the initial formulation of the request.
+With the 240 billion euro EU/IMF bailout program due to expire in little more than a week, Tsipras had requested a six-month extension of a loan agreement but Germany and its allies objected to the initial formulation of the request.

 Greece's partners insisted on the shorter period and tied further disbursements to a satisfactory review at the end.
 They also obliged Athens to commit to fully funding any new spending measures and obtaining approval from its lenders.